Alternativer - DagsHub - WebCatalog

 encord.com

-Alle de værktøjer, du skal bruge for at bygge bedre modeller hurtigere Encord er den førende dataplatform for avancerede computervisionsteams: Strømlin mærkning og RLHF-arbejdsgange, observer og evaluer modeller, og administrer og kurér data for at komme hurtigere til produktions-AI.
+Alle verktøyene du trenger for å bygge bedre modeller, raskere Encord er den ledende dataplattformen for avanserte datasynsteam: Strømlinjeform merking og RLHF-arbeidsflyter, observer og evaluer modeller, og administrer og kurater data for å komme raskere til produksjons-AI.

 JADBio